HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Transmission spectroscopy results

 \subsection{WASP-177\,b}

+We note this planet has slightly grazing transits.
 We obtained two visits with in- and out-of-transit observations in the same night, as well as out-of-transit observations in the surrounding nights.
 In both visits, the planetary trace does not overlap with telluric lines (Fig.\,\ref{Fig: Visits plot 3}).
 When analyzing visit 1 using the out-of-transit spectra from the surrounding nights, the TS shows a clear absorption-like feature.
 However, when using the out-of-transit spectra from the same night, this feature seems noisier.
 We decide to use this latter option (Fig.\,\ref{Fig: Visits plot 3}) because it minimizes any stellar variability impact.
 For visit 2, we found no significant differences when using the out-of-transit spectra from the same night or from one night before and after.
 The TS from visit 2 is mainly flat, which increases the doubts about the planetary origin of the feature from visit 1.
-The combined TS (Fig.\,\ref{Fig: TS plot 4}) shows a narrow absorption due to the feature reported in the TS from visit 1.
 The combined residual map and TS do not provide strong evidence for a planetary absorption.
 We report a 3$\sigma$ upper limit of 1.1\,\%.